 Edna W. Garza-Guerra, TBLS-BCP, Texas Board of Legal Specialization, Board Certified - Civil Trial Law

-Edna will be serving as the new Director for District 15 for 2015 - 2017.
+Edna will be serving as the President-Elect for 2019-2020.
 She has been a member of the Paralegal Division since 2011 and has served as the District 15 Continuing Legal Education Committee Sub-Chair from 2011 - present.

-Edna has 25 years of experience as a Paralegal.
+Edna has 29 years of experience as a Litigation Paralegal.
 She obtained her Paralegal certificate from South Texas Vo-Tech in McAllen, Texas in 1991.
 She was also a Paralegal Instructor for 4 years at South Texas Vo-Tech from 1994 - 1998.
 Edna obtained her board certification in Civil Trial Law by the Texas Board of Legal Specialization in December 2014.
-For most of her paralegal career, Edna has worked in litigation, specializing in personal injury/wrongful death cases, commercial/lender-liability, employment and collection work.
+For most of her paralegal career, Edna has worked in litigation, specializing in personal injury/wrongful death cases, commercial/lender-liability, employment, collection work; arbitration proceedings and appellate work.

-Edna will be completing her Associate of Arts Degree (Interdisciplinary Studies) in December 2015.
-She will be seeking a Bachelor of Applied Science Degree in Organizational Leadership at South Texas College in McAllen, Texas.
+Edna recently completed her Associate of Arts Degree (Interdisciplinary Studies) in August 2019 and is currently enrolled in the Bachelor of Applied Science Degree - Organizational Leadership (BAS - OL) program at South Texas College in McAllen, Texas.
 Edna obtained her real estate license in May 2012 and is a part-time Realtor.
 Since her licensure, she has acquired experience in REO (bank-owned) properties and works with buyers and sellers in residential sale transactions.
 She also has experience working in property management and staging homes in order to sell them faster.
-Edna is a member in the Greater McAllen Association of Realtors; The Texas Association of Realtors; and the National Association of Realtors.
+Edna is a member in the Greater McAllen Association of Realtors; Texas Association of Realtors; and National Association of Realtors.
 Edna has served in the Civil Trial Law Commission - Texas Board of Legal Specialization since 2016 and continues to serve on this commission.

 Patti became a member of the Paralegal Division (PD) of the State Bar of Texas in 2001.
 Her first volunteer experience with the PD was in 2003 co-chairing the Socials Sub-Committee of the LAU (now TAPS) Planning Committee, and then served as Co-Chair of the Annual Meeting Planning Committee in 2004.
 Subsequent to Annual Meeting, she served two terms as director of District 5 for the greater San Antonio area.
 Toward the end of her second term, Patti was elected by the Board of Directors as President-elect, and then served as President during the 2007-2008 PD Board year.
 Following her presidency, Patti has continued to serve the Division as the Ambassador Chair and as the Continuing Education Committee Sub-Chair for District 5.
 Also, Patti has served on the TAPS Planning Committee in various capacities since 2003.